 - Confirm the award criteria and weightings or their order of importance.

-- Ask questions on anything you are unclear about.
+- Ask questions about the award criteria and anything you are unclear about.

-- Read the documentation thoroughly and understand what is required of you.
+- Read the tender documentation thoroughly and understand what the contracting authority requires of you.

 - Prepare a database of all the basic information that is commonly requested during the tendering process.
 This will allow you to get your hands on the information you need quickly.
 This can include insurance details, references and financial information, for example.